Diocese in Europe: History

 Church of England churches and congregations were established in Continental European countries before the Reformation.
 In 1633, overseas churches of the Church of England were placed under the jurisdiction of the Bishop of London.
 In 1824, the British Foreign Secretary, George Canning, appointed Matthew Luscombe chaplain to the British embassy in Paris and to supervise all Church of England clergy on the continent.
 Unable to secure the support of the English bishops, Luscombe was consecrated a missionary bishop (i.e. without a See) by the Scottish bishops in 1825, and functioned as a sort of proto-Bishop of Fulham.

 The Diocese of Gibraltar was created on 29 September 1842 and at that time covered all Anglican chaplaincies from Portugal to the Caspian Sea.
-In 1842 (shortly after the See was established), its jurisdiction was described as "Gibraltar, and the Congregations of the Church of England in the Islands and on the Coasts of the Mediterranean"; a map from the same year shows churches at Lisbon, Porto, Gibraltar, Malaga, Marseille, Nice, Tunis, Lucca, Livorno, Florence, Rome, Palermo, Trieste, Valletta, Messina, Naples, Corfu, Zante, Athens, Syra, Smyrna, and Constantinople.
+In 1842 (shortly after the See was established), its jurisdiction was described as "Gibraltar, and the Congregations of the Church of England in the Islands and on the Coasts of the Mediterranean"; a map from the same year shows churches at Lisbon, Porto, Gibraltar, Málaga, Marseille, Nice, Tunis, Lucca, Livorno, Florence, Rome, Palermo, Trieste, Valletta, Messina, Naples, Corfu, Zante, Athens, Syra, Smyrna, and Constantinople.
 From 1926, Church of England parishes in northern Europe became part of the Jurisdiction of North and Central Europe, under the episcopal jurisdiction of the Bishop of London, delegated to the Suffragan Bishop of Fulham.

-In 1970, John Satterthwaite was appointed as both Bishop of Fulham and Bishop of Gibraltar, and on 30 June 1980, the Gibraltar Diocese was officially amalgamated with the Jurisdiction of North and Central Europe.
+In 1970, John Satterthwaite was appointed as both Bishop of Fulham and Bishop of Gibraltar, and on 30 June 1980, the Gibraltar Diocese was officially amalgamated with the Jurisdiction of North and Central Europe by the Diocese in Europe Measure 1980 (No. 2).
 The new united diocese was renamed as the Diocese of Gibraltar in Europe and brought under the authority of the Bishop of Gibraltar in Europe.
 It has since become commonly known as the Diocese in Europe.